Cray-HPE/sigstore-poc/README.md

 Then

-Installs fulcio and rekor, with a mysql backend running the cluster via ./hack/release-arm-gke.yaml
+Installs fulcio and rekor, with a mysql backend running the cluster via ./hack/gke/release-arm-gke.yaml

-And finally test the installs with ./hack/testrelease-gke.yaml
+And finally test the installation with ./hack/gke/testrelease-gke.yaml

 Runs two jobs, one for checking the ctlog tree and one for verifying OIDC signing